 Like many young Washingtonians we discovered hard cider during visits to Canada where the drinking age is 19.
 While in college we discovered a small wine shop that imported French ciders, they were a revelation.
 That was the 70’s and we’ve toyed with the idea of making hard cider ever since.
 In 2001 we got serious and went to see how it was being done in the cider areas of England, France and Spain.
-The encouraging thing was that a lot of the production was done on very small scale, the discouraging thing was that we needed to plant a true cider apple orchard to make a superior product.
+The encouraging thing was that a lot of the production was done on very small scale, the discouraging thing was that we needed to plant a true cider apple orchard to make The type of cider we loved.
 We had always assumed we could use the bounty of apples here in Washington State.

 Shortly after we returned home we heard that WSU was offering a class at Mt Vernon taught by English Cider master Peter Mitchell.
 We took advantage of that wonderful opportunity and as soon as the class was over placed an order for 900 French and English cider variety trees.
 We spent the next year clearing and preparing our land.
 In 2003 we planted our trees and in 2008 we had our first harvest.

 Our orchard was certified organic in 2005 and in 2009 we were certified as organic processors.
-Wildfire Cider is the first organic cidery in Washington State.
+Alpenfire (Wildfire) was the first organic cidery in Washington State.

-This year is our second year of production and our orchard delivered 15 bins of incredible apples full of tannins, acids and the complex flavors that we encountered in Europe.
+This year is our sixth year of production and our orchard delivered 18 bins of incredible apples full of tannins, acids and the complex flavors that we encountered in Europe.
 With every passing year our trees have matured, as of 2016 we are now averaging 30 bins!

 We are open some weekends and by appointment for tours, tastings and special events.